RobotExMachina/Machina.NET/README.md

 Machina is a .NET library for action-based real-time control of mechanical actuators.

+Or in more _human terms_, it allows you to talk to a robot and tell it what to do.

 Machina simplifies all the hassle of connecting to a mechanical controller, writing programs in platform-specific languages and managing the asynchronous communication between a machine and a connected application, by providing a [human-relatable API](https://github.com/garciadelcastillo/Machina/blob/master/docs/Reference.md) of Actions, unified for all the different devices.

-Or in more _human terms_, it allows you to talk to a robot and tell it what to do.

-Machina was previously known as _BRobot_.
+Machina was formerly known as _BRobot_.

 ## Disclaimer